tuhaocfs/CMPE-133/README.md

 ## Software Engineering II - CMPE 133 / Spring 2020
 ## Authors: Dhirtitapa "Risha" Ray, Uyen Nguyen (Team Leader), Brian Albert Redoloza, Yenni Lam

-### Project Introduction
+### Project Introduction:
 Choose Your Own Adventure, or Secret Path Books, are book-based games where the player is the protagonist who chooses which game choice to progress the game.
 In 1969, a lawyer named Edward Packard came up with the concept as a way to tell stories to his children and created the first known Choose Your Own Adventure book called *Sugarcane Island*.
 It wasn't until a decade later when the book finally gained some traction and this genre of storytelling evolved from books to video games.
 Video Games such as "The Stanley Parable" and the "Life is Strange" franchise brought this niche genre into a different industry.
 Simple, text-based approaches are still prominent in web applications and can be found with a simple Google search.
-Our project involves creating a web application for a Choose Your Own Adventure Game that allows the user to save their game data and create an account to do so.
+Our class project involves creating a web application for a Choose Your Own Adventure Game that allows the user to save their game data and create an account to do so.

-### Our Expectations
+### Our Expectations:
 #### Essential / Functional Requirements
 * The user can create an account
 * The user's account is recorded into a database.